 City Refuses to Provide Adequate Defense of Voter-Approved Conflict of Interest Reform

-Santa Monica abandoned its progressive mantle with its’ attempt to harpoon an anti-kickback initiative passed by 59% of Santa Monica voters.
+Santa Monica abandoned its progressive mantle in a move reminiscent of Mussolini’s Italy with its’ attempt to harpoon an anti-kickback initiative passed by 59% of Santa Monica voters.
 The City has filed a collusive lawsuit and sued itself in order to kill the popular conflict of interest measure.
 Santa Monica has refused to hire impartial counsel to defend the voter-approved measure.

 “The People’s Republic of Santa Monica, a town that bills itself as the seaside progressive’s haven, has dropped to an all-time low to evade a simple good government reform,” stated Carmen Balber, director of the grassroots citizen group that sponsored the measure, the Oaks Project.
 “It’s embarrassing that the city which should have been first to embrace this reform is leading the fight to defeat it.
 They’ve turned a deaf ear to the public’s demand for conflict of interest protection.”